naughtygopher/goapp/README.md

 $ go run main.go
 ```

+## Error handling

+After years of trying different approaches, I finally caved and a created custom [error handling package](https://github.com/bnkamalesh/errors) to make troubleshooting and responding to APIs easier, p.s: it's a drop-in replacement for Go builtin errors.
+More often than not, we log full details of errors and then respond to the API with a cleaner/friendly message.
+If you end-up using the [errors](https://github.com/bnkamalesh/errors) package, there's only one thing to follow.
+Any error returned by an external (external to the project) should be wrapped using the respective helper method. e.g. `errors.InternalErr(err, "<user friendly message>")` where err is the original error returned by the external package.
+If not using the custom error package, then you would have to annotate all the errors with relevant context info. e.g. `fmt.Errorf("<more info> %w", err)`.
+Though if you're annotating errors all the way, the user response has still to be handled separately.
+In this case, HTTP status code and the custom messages are better handled in the handlers layer.

 # Note

 You can clone this repository and actually run the application, it'd start an HTTP server listening on port 8080 with the following routes available.